axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-task-list/index.rst

    Notes of a task are displayed in the ``Notes`` table of the task details, and in the ``History`` table of its business case.

    If the task belongs to a technical case, its notes are also displayed in the ``History`` table of this technical case.

+   Permission :bdg-ref-warning:`🔑TaskCaseAddNote <TaskCaseAddNote>` is required to use this feature.

 HowTo: Export a task history
 ----------------------------